 We recommend beginning with Experian and Transunion as Equifax's website is currently receiving high traffic.

-You can freeze your credit by using the following phone numbers and links:
+You can freeze your credit by using the following phone numbers:

 Depending on your state, freezing your credit can cost anywhere from $0 to $10 at each bureau.
 Proven identity theft victims can have this fee waived.
 (If you need to lift the freeze you will have to pay the same fee.)